-- 12.6.1. the ACD Agreement between the Company, and the ACD; - 12.6.2. the Depositary Agreement between the Company, the Depositary and the ACD; and - 12.6.3. the Investment Management Agreement(s) between an Investment Manager, the ACD and the Company.
+- 12.6.1. the ACD Agreement between the Company, and the ACD; - 12.6.2. the Depositary Agreement between the Company, the Depositary and the ACD; and - 12.6.3. the Investment Management Agreement between the Investment Manager, the ACD and the Company.